daisy-12138/M2EH/README.md

-# Multi-branch Network with Multi-feature Enhancement for Improving the Generalization of Facial Forgery Detection
+# Enhancing the Generalization of Facial Forgery Detection via Multi-branch Multi-feature Network

 ## Introduction

-This is the implementation of Multi-branch Network with Multi-feature Enhancement for Improving the Generalization of Facial Forgery Detection
+This is the implementation of Enhancing the Generalization of Facial Forgery Detection via Multi-branch Multi-feature Network

 ## Table of Contents